How Long Does the Probate Process Take in Arizona?

 How many beneficiaries you have listed in your will can also impact the probate process.
 The more beneficiaries there are, the more time it will take to find and notify them all.
 It also makes it difficult to schedule court hearings that everyone involved will be able to attend.

 Although Arizona does not impose an estate tax, estates valued over $12.06 million for the 2022 tax year are subject to the federal estate tax.
 However, the exclusion limit is subject to change each year.
 If your estate ends up being taxable, then the executor will need to take extra time to use your assets to pay the taxes.
 Plus, the court will need to receive a closing letter from the IRS, which can take several months.

 Avoiding Arizona Probate

-Even if it only takes a few months, the probate process is expensive, and can place a huge burden on beneficiaries and executors alike.
+Even if it only takes a year, the probate process is expensive, and can place a huge burden on beneficiaries and executors alike.
 Fortunately, a well-designed estate plan can help your estate avoid probate altogether.